BetonQuest/BetonQuest/README.md

 --------------------

 You need to have JDK for version 1.7 or above and Maven installed.
-Download BetonQuest source code to some directory and issue command `mvn package` inside it.
+Download BetonQuest source code to some directory and issue command `mvn install` inside it.
 The .jar package should appear in _target_ directory.

 License